posabsolute/jquery-behavior-miner/readme.md

 ## Agitated User Tracking Behavior jQuery Plugin

 This plugin tracks behaviors that are considered agitated.
-The plugin emit an event that can be logged in your system, or on Google Analitics (this plugin is included).
+The plugin emit events that can be logged in your system, or on Google Analytics (GA plugin  included).

-You can also act on those behaviors by, for example, emittings popovers to better guide your user thought process.
+You can also act on those behaviors by, for example, emittings popovers to better guide your user.

 ## Behaviors tracked

-All behaviors sensibility are modifiable.
+All behaviors sensibilities are modifiable.

-	Hitting multiple time rapidly a keyboard key Maintaining multiple keyboard key at the same time Clicking multiple time a dom element (generally buttons) Highlighting text
++ Hitting multiple time rapidly a keyboard key
++ Maintaining multiple keyboard key at the same time
++ Clicking multiple time a dom element (generally buttons)
++ Highlighting text

 ## Installation